flatypes/flat-py/README.md

 This will take a couple of minutes.

 [^1]: Lyrics from the song "You Give REST a Bad Name" (https://dylanbeattie.net/songs/bad_name.html).
-[^2]: Here we only consider a simplified version of URLs with no IP addresses, queries, and fragments.
+[^2]: Here, we only consider a simplified version of URLs without IP addresses, queries, or fragments.